-Level 3 inputs are unobservable inputs, such as management's assumptions and information about market participant assumptions that is reasonably available.
+Level 3 inputs are unobservable inputs, such as management's assumptions and information about market participant assumptions that are reasonably available.

-Unrealized and realized gains and losses are included in investment income, as nonoperating revenue, in the Statements of Revenues, Expenses, and Change in Net Position.
+Unrealized and realized gains and losses are included in investment income, as non-operating revenue, in the Statements of Revenues, Expenses, and Change in Net Position.